About the Author

-Dr. Elaine Schattner is a trained oncologist, hematologist, medical educator and journalist who writes and speaks on medicine.
+Dr. Elaine Schattner is a physician and journalist who teaches and writes on medicine.
 Her views on health care are informed by her experiences as a patient with scoliosis since childhood and other conditions including breast cancer.
 She is a fierce advocate for patients’ rights and informed medical decisions.

-Elaine is an independent journalist whose work has appeared in the Atlantic, Slate, the New York Times, Scientific American, Cure Magazine and the New York Observer.
+Elaine is a contributor to the Pacific Standard and former correspondent to the Atlantic.
+Her other freelance writing has appeared in Slate, the New York Times, Scientific American, Cure Magazine and the New York Observer.
 She has a column on the Huffington Post.
 Her work at Medical Lessons has been featured in the ACP Internist, the Prepared Patient Forum, the Health Care Blog, and elsewhere.
 She is a member of the Society of Professional Journalists and Association of Health Care Journalists.

 She’s a wife and mother who likes to read, cook, swim and travel.

 Follow Elaine on Twitter!